 Occupational therapists’ main objective is to have each patient be as independent as possible prior to going home.
 The treatment process may involve sessions with family members who will be assisting in the patient’s care following discharge from the hospital setting.

-The program’s Occupational Therapy Apartment and “Main Street” area are located inside WHS Washington Hospital and consist of a fully equipped apartment and also include a car, putting green and grocery area, all with varying floor surfaces and levels.
+The program’s Occupational Therapy Apartment and “Main Street” area are located inside UPMC Washington Hospital and consist of a fully equipped apartment and also include a car, putting green and grocery area, all with varying floor surfaces and levels.

 Physical therapists evaluate the patient’s strength and mobility, including the ability to get in and out of bed, to move from bed to chair, to walk, and, if indicated, to ascend and descend stairs.
 The therapist may provide instruction in the use of assistive devices such as a walker, cane, or crutches.
 The physical therapist develops treatment plans that work to improve range of motion and strength through customized exercise programs.
 The goal is to get patients to their highest level of functional mobility prior to discharge from the hospital so they may return home and be as safe and independent as possible.
 Additional Outpatient Therapy may be suggested.